-Although the thermal imager perfectly detects objects, its recognition and identification capabilities are limited, it is difficult to determine the properties of the observed object with it, whether it’s yours or someone else’s, military or civilian.
-In this case, optics for visual observation remain preferred.
-One solution is to include day and night channels in a single mounted system.
-Safran’s SWORD T&D uses a similar design.
-It combines uncooled thermal imaging and daylight optics.
-This new generation of digital sight improves the observation or firing of near and far fire.
-Additional options include remote control of weapons and channels for transmitting data and video.
-It is compatible not only with rifles, but also with machine guns and infantry support weapons, such as the Saab Carl Gustav grenade launcher.
+Although the thermal imager is excellent at detecting objects, its recognition and identification capabilities are limited, it is difficult to use it to determine the properties of the observed object, whether it is a foreign, military or civilian.
+In this case, the optics for visual observation remains the preferred one.
+One of the solutions is the inclusion of day and night channels in a single installation system.
+Safran's SWORD T&D scope uses a similar design.
+It combines uncooled thermal imaging and daytime optics.
+This new generation digital sight improves observation or near and long range fire.
+Additional options include remote weapon control and data and video channels.
+It is compatible not only with rifles, but also machine guns and infantry support weapons, such as the Saab Carl Gustav grenade launcher.

 Significantly increase the level of ownership of the situation allows the exclusion from equipment of devices and devices that impair the perception of the senses of the infantryman.
 This determines the limited use by soldiers of the NVD of the binocular type.
 When worn, the soldier completely loses his usual visibility.
 Many see the small helmet-mounted display as their preferred solution.
 Collins Aerospace's MV35XC display can display images from any remote composite and RGB device.
 With him, a soldier can not only gain instant access to video sights, but also to computers, maps, GPS and other data.
 A small display allows the owner to own information about the environment and at the same time it can be lifted up or moved to the side to get a completely free view or use a gun sight.